 Immunization of Infants Born to HIV-Infected Mothers

 Infants born to HIV-infected mothers should receive routine immunizations, although certain precautions exist for use of live vaccines.
-All infants born to HIV-infected mothers can safely receive standard immunization with DTaP (diphtheria toxoid, tetanus toxoid, and acellular pertussis vaccine), rotavirus vaccine, inactivated poliovirus vaccine, Haemophilus influenzae b conjugate vaccine, pneumococcal conjugate vaccine, killed influenza, hepatitis A vaccine, and hepatitis B vaccine.
+All infants born to HIV-infected mothers can safely receive standard immunization with DTaP (diphtheria toxoid, tetanus toxoid, and acellular pertussis vaccine), rotavirus vaccine, inactivated poliovirus vaccine, Haemophilus influenzae b conjugate vaccine, pneumococcal conjugate vaccine, hepatitis A vaccine, and hepatitis B vaccine.
 In addition, after 6 months of age, children can receive the killed influenza vaccine.
-The mumps, measles, rubella (MMR) vaccine and varicella vaccine both use live virus and are contraindicated for women who are severely immunosuppressed (gnerally defined as CD4 percentage less than 15 at any age).
+The mumps, measles, rubella (MMR) vaccine and varicella vaccine both use live virus and are contraindicated for infants or children who are severely immunosuppressed, generally defined as CD4 percentage less than 15 (for children under the age of 5).

 Long-Term Follow-Up of Infants Exposured to Antretroviral Infants